borysneselovskyi/postgres_workshop/excersises/README.md

 ## OR nano postgresql.conf  ## if you don't like vi
 ```

-Find and edit `shared_preload_libraries parameter`, uncomment it and edit as below:
+Find and edit `shared_preload_libraries` parameter, uncomment it and edit as below:
 ```
 shared_preload_libraries = 'pg_stat_statements'
 ```